angular/dgeni/README.md

 ## Getting started

-To get started, install the dependencies and then try out the example.
+Try out the Dgeni example project at https://github.com/petebacondarwin/dgeni-example

-## Install Dependencies
+## Installation

 You'll need node.js and a bunch of npm modules installed to run this tool.
 Get node.js from here: http://nodejs.org/.
-Then, in the root folder of the project run:
+Then, in your project folder run:

 ```
-npm install
+npm install dgeni --save
 ```

-This will install the npm modules needed for documentation generation.
-If you want to run the example you'll need to install more dependencies - see below.
+This will install Dgeni and any modules that Dgeni depends upon.

 ## Architecture